isabellelwang/MIT-AJL-Team1/README.md

 **Data Exploration**

 Data Processing:
 The main data processing we did for this process was data augmentation and resizing.
 For data augmentation we did most of the basic operations, zoom in/out, brightness changess, rotations, and shifting.
 We also resized all images to (244, 244) for more consistancy.

-Files in this Github:
-- pre-processing.ipynb.
-This notebook checks the original data, and does some basic exploration.
-Then it augments the images in the trianing dataset to provide mor training images.

-- training.ipynb.
-In this notebook a CNN model is prepared and trained.

-- my_model.h5.
-Saves the model and its paramters to make it easier to load in the future (no need to train it everytime).

-- predictions.csv.
-A Csv file of the model's predictions (what we would submit).
+After this step, we created 17160 images from the original 2860 images.
+Each category has 5x the number of images what it had initially.

 __________________________________________________________________________
 **Model Development**